-When I was going into my fourth year of university, I had a moment of reflection.
+When I was going into my fourth year of university, I experienced a period of reflection:

-But more importantly, I started to reflect on my past and the decisions I had made that had led me here.
+But more importantly, I started to reflect on my past and the decisions I had made along the way.

 1. Go at your own pace and be patient